msc365/az-idp-toolbox/docs/ado/helper/Get-AdoAccessToken.md

 ### -TenantId

 The tenant ID to use for retrieving the access token.
 If not specified, the tenant ID from the current Azure context is used.

-#### Parameter properties

 ```yaml
 Type: System.String